 Members of the Independent Emissions Market Advisory Committee

-Meredith Fowlie, Member
+Meredith Fowlie, Chair

-Associate Professor, Department of Agricultural and Resource Economics, UC Berkeley
+Professor, Department of Agricultural and Resource Economics, UC Berkeley

 Katelyn Roedner photo